Srajan-Bansal/PDFConnect/README.md

 ## 🚀 Usage

 ### Real-Time Collaboration:
 - Open a document and start editing.
-Changes will be synced in real-time with other collaborators.
+Changes will be synced in real time with other collaborators.
 - Use the integrated chat feature to communicate with collaborators.

 ### PDF Extraction and Editing: